aymen94/reactflix/README.md

 # ReactFlix

-Reactflix is simple demo Inspired by Netflix.
+Reactflix is simple front-end Inspired by Netflix.
 Api by: themoviedb.org

 -----------------------------------------------------------